 ESCP offered 3-month Functional Disorder Fellowships and 6-month Robotics Fellowships for 2023-2024, as well as three Travelling Fellowships.
 Fellows report here on their experiences.

 Click on a fellow's name to read their report.
-First to report is Laura Koskenvuo.
+The most recent report is from Blanca Montcusí Ventura.

 NameCountryHost Centre or CountryFellowshipDates